 As fall approaches, there are many things to consider as the temperature and daylight hours change.
 If you want to enjoy bicycling in the autumn, winter and early spring, you must adjust your biking habits, clothing and gear selection to the season as well.

 Here at Journeybikes.com, we love an adventure and the adrenaline rush of cycling in the outdoor elements, whatever they may be that day.
 But safety is priority, and if you head out for a bike trip and forget to dress or pack gear for the changing temps and daylight hours, there could be dangerous consequences.

 The good news?
 Cold weather bicycle gear and clothing can be versatile and used in not just Autumn, but winter and early Spring as well.
 Of course, the type of clothing and gear you will need will also be heavily dependent upon your geographical location.
-Below we speak about the different types of gear and clothing to consider during the colder months of the year.
+Below we speak about the different factors, types of gear and clothing to consider during the colder months of the year.

 Less Daylight Hours Each Day